Cane Corso Considered Aggressive and Unadoptable

 The type of training I do and describe in my book ‘Nature’s Template – Dog Training with Nature’s Template’ in addition to building a healthy teacher/student relationship includes conveying to a dog through structured exercises that sometimes you won’t be asking him to do something but in fact, are telling him.

-Addressing fear aggression (if that is what this is) caused by poor early critical socialisation (which is almost always the cause) is a high-level behaviour problem and regardless of the potential for significant improvement in the dog is not one that the average companion dog owner or companion dog trainer should be taken on lightly.
+Addressing fear aggression (if that is what this is) caused by poor early critical socialization (which is almost always the cause) is a high-level behavior problem and regardless of the potential for significant improvement in the dog is not one that the average companion dog owner or companion dog trainer should be taken on lightly.

 When things get to this point with a Cane Corso the difference I mentioned earlier regarding Cane Corso not being pets but hobbies no longer applies.
 In a case such as you’re describing where family and visitors are in jeopardy from a fearful dog physically capable of killing a person you now have a new 24/7 job.
 A job in which if you fail someone will very likely get seriously hurt.